digi-ron/AU-Falcon-SPUD-Project/ECUBCM/InstrumentCluster/InstrumentCluster.md

     {: .block-note}

 1. press the instrument cluster button until the number next to `SPEEDO` on the display is at the desired value, noting:
-    - a short press (less than 1 second) will increase the number by 0.5
+    - A short press (less than 1 second) will increase the number by 0.5
-    - a longer press (less than 5 seconds) will decrease the number by 0.5
+    - A longer press (less than 5 seconds) will decrease the number by 0.5
 1. press and hold the instrument cluster button for about 7 seconds to exit calibration mode
 1. done